calumj/ebay-oauth-go-client/README.md

 # eBay OAuth Client Library (Go)
-This is an implementation of the [ebay-oauth-java-client](https://github.com/eBay/ebay-oauth-java-client) for Go
+This is a loose implementation of the [ebay-oauth-java-client](https://github.com/eBay/ebay-oauth-java-client) for Go

 # How To Install
-Current Version : 0.1
+Current Version : 0.2

 Download code using `go get github.com/calumj/ebay-oauth-go-client`

 # How To Use
-Initialise the credentials using `credentials.Load(<io.File>)` Once the credentials have been initalised, all further interactions can be done using the API struct,  using `api := oauth.New()`
+Initialise the default YAML credentials using `creds, err := credentials.NewYAML(file)`

+Once the credentials have been initalised, all further interactions can be done using the API struct, using `api := oauth.New(creds)`

 ## Example Client Credentials
 ```